Free Newspaper Archives in the US

 Diario de Noticias/Alvaro Diaria, 1919-1973 (in Portugese).
 From the Claire T. Carney Library at University of Massachusetts.
 For the Portugese-American community in New Bedford, this is an important archive, with a complex search interface.

-New The Farm, Field and Fireside Collection at the University of Illinois, 1841-1939.
+The Farm, Field and Fireside Collection at the University of Illinois, 1841-1939.
 What a terrific collection.
 A century of rural newspapers, mostly weeklies, geared towards farmers.
-Newspapers include Better Farming, Farmers Voice, Illinois Farmer, Prarie Farmer, and even the Farmer’s Wife.
+Newspapers include Better Farming, Farmers Voice, Illinois Farmer, Prarie Farmer, and even the Farmer's Wife.

-New The Southern Israelite, 1929-1958 and 1984-1986.
+The Southern Israelite, 1929-1958 and 1984-1986.
 Printed in Georgia (Atlanta and Augusta), this newspaper is a reflection of the Jewish community in the South, during a time when Hitler was coming to power, European Jewery was disintegrating, the Holocaust took place, and the state of Israel came into being.
 What a time of history!
 This newspaper is a fascinating historical resource.